I Got Rhythm: History

-The song was included in the Gershwin brothers' 1931 Broadway musical Of Thee I Sing.The meaning of this song is how she was perfectly fine with her life and loved how it was going no matter what.

 An instrumental arrangement for piano and orchestra appears in the 1945 Hollywood Victory Caravan.

 The song is featured in the 1951 musical film An American in Paris.
 Gene Kelly sang the song and tap-danced, while French-speaking children whom he had just taught a few words of English shouted the words "I got" each time they appeared in the lyrics.
-This version finished at #32 in AFI's 100 Years...100 Songs survey of top tunes in American cinema.
+This version finished at number 32 in AFI's 100 Years...100 Songs survey of top tunes in American cinema.

+The song appears in the fifth episode of the third season of Amazon Prime's streaming series The Boys.
+While watching the 1943 version of Girl Crazy, The Female (Karen Fukuhara) daydreams about performing "I Got Rhythm" as a Broadway-style song-and-dance number with Frenchie (Tomer Capone).
+Fukuhara performed her own vocals for the scene.

 It is also featured in the film Mr. Holland's Opus, during a scene in which students are trying out for a Gershwin revue, and in the movie My Girl, during a dinner scene in which the grandmother sings it, oblivious of the other characters.

 An extensive list of notable singers have recorded this song.
-The most popular versions are those of The Happenings (#3 on the US charts in 1967), Judy Garland, Ethel Merman, Ella Fitzgerald and, more recently, Jodi Benson.
+The most popular versions are those of The Happenings (number 3 on the US charts in 1967), Judy Garland, Ethel Merman, Ella Fitzgerald and, more recently, Jodi Benson.

-It is a very popular jazz standard.
+The song immediately became a jazz standard with recordings occurring already the year of publication.
+One of the first in jazz style is by Loring "Red" Nichols and his Orchestra on Brunswick (4957) recorded 23 October 1930.
 Many songs use its chord progression, such as Duke Ellington's "Cotton Tail".
 Charlie Parker alone based many songs on its chord progression, such as "Moose the Mooche".
-Gary Larson referenced the song in the Far Side.
+Gary Larson referenced the song in The Far Side.

-In 1939, I Got Rhythm was arranged and orchestrated by Bruce Chase for a premiere performance by the Kansas Philharmonic, now the Kansas City Symphony.
+In 1939, "I Got Rhythm" was arranged and orchestrated by Bruce Chase for a premiere performance by the Kansas Philharmonic, now the Kansas City Symphony.

 A version of the song set to a disco beat was recorded by Ethel Merman for her Ethel Merman Disco Album in 1979.

 In 1992, the show Crazy for You featured the song sung by Jodi Benson.

 Another version of the song was arranged for solo guitar by Ton Van Bergeyk.
 It appears on the album Black and Tan Fantasy.
 Mike Oldfield and Wendy Roberts performed a version on Oldfield's Platinum album.

 The song was satirized in an episode of The Muppet Show where Rowlf and Fozzie attempt to perform it but Fozzie is unable to keep in tempo.
 To compensate, Rowlf has him change the lyrics to "I don't got rhythm".

 The song has appeared in several film versions of Girl Crazy: